Last Updated on September 3, 2024 by Soumya

 Chapultepec Castle

-Even though it is hard to find castles in North America, there is one right here in Mexico City.
+Although castles are hard to find in North America, there is one right here in Mexico City.

-As with every other castle in the world including Neuschwanstein in Germany and Pena Palace in Portugal, Chapultepec has a long and notorious history.
+As with every other castle in the world, including Neuschwanstein Castle in Germany and Pena Palace in Portugal, Chapultepec has a long and notorious history.

-Later, it became the home of Maxmilian I of Second Mexican Empire which fell from power in 1867.
+Later, it became the home of Maximilian I of the Second Mexican Empire, which fell from power in 1867.

 Today, Chapultepec Castle is one of the most famous historical sites in Mexico City.

-Some of the most iconic rooms here are Maximilian’s bedroom, the dining room, and the Malachite Room.
-The palace’s stained glass windows are especially remarkable.
+Maximilian’s bedroom, the dining room, and the Malachite Room are some of the palace’s most iconic rooms.
+The palace’s stained-glass windows are especially remarkable.

 Be sure to visit the statue dedicated to the Young Heroes or the Ninos Heroes who gave their lives defending the castle during the Mexican-American War.